ikatsuro/iroquest/README.md

 Simply replace OngoingQuestListInfo.lub in System folder where the game is installed.

 <h3>Contributions</h3>
-This is a WiP any help in finding out more missing quests would be appreciated, you can reach me on Discord @ikatsuro.
+This is a WiP any help in finding out more missing quests would be appreciated, you can reach me on Discord @ikatsuro and submit suggestions on the iROquest category in fishdeity's Discord.
 Gluck Have fun ;)
 Check out fishdeity's iRO missing features and additions https://github.com/fishdeity/iRO-Missing_Features_Additions/ its really good, i certainly reccommend.